-- Our job is to help our clients to discover their weaknesses, issues, threats as well as their strengths, uncelebrated anomalies and unnoticed opportunities.
-This cannot become an information sharing exercise but an engagement which enriches our clients’ perception of their world.
+- Our job is to help our clients to discover their weaknesses, issues, threats as well as their strengths, uncelebrated anomalies, and unnoticed opportunities.
+This cannot become an information-sharing exercise but an engagement that enriches our clients’ perception of their world.

 - Discovery is focused on creating a joint understanding of our clients’ landscape, which is free from assessments and judgments.

 - Diagnosis is about making assessment of what you have discovered, which enables our clients to identify opportunities and their values.

 - Solution definition i.e. design is about explorations and dialogues through one-to-one discussions and workshops.
 Ideally, we should never present the solution.
 Our clients need to do that.
 It is their solution after all.